-- 94. All WFP country offices will be expected to start adopting the CSP template for ongoing activities by 31 December 2017.
-This process will involve combining all existing WFP activities in a country into an Interim Country Framework (ICF) that uses the CSP template and includes strategic outcomes aligned with the WFP Strategic Plan.
+- 94. All WFP country offices will be expected to have an approved CSP, informed by a national zero hunger strategic review, by 31 December 2018.
+Country offices that do not plan to submit a CSP for the Board's approval by February 2018 have to prepare and submit an Interim Country Framework (ICF) by 31 December 2017.
+ICFs will serve as alternatives to full CSPs during the 2018 transition phase, and will help country offices to establish and implement uniform programmatic, financial and operational systems in line with the new Strategic Plan by the end of 2017. - 95.
+The Interim Country Framework combines all existing WFP activities in a country, is based on the CSP template and includes strategic outcomes aligned with the WFP Strategic Plan.
 ICFs will be based on existing in-country evidence (i.e. analyses, multi-sector processes and common country assessments) and consultations when necessary.
 ICFs will also be aligned with the Country Portfolio Budget structure that forms part of the Financial Framework Review.
-ICFs will be reviewed and approved internally by WFP management. - 95.
-The first batch of CSPs will be submitted for approval at the Board's 2017 First Regular Session; the second batch will be submitted to the 2017 Annual Session.
-All WFP country offices will be expected to have an approved CSP, informed by a national zero hunger strategic review, by 31 December 2018.
+ICFs will be reviewed and approved internally by WFP management. - 96.
+The Financial Framework Review will submit a revised budget structure for the Board's approval in November 2016.
+If approved, the new structure will require system changes that will be implemented subsequently.
+Interim budgets, performance reporting and monitoring systems will be used to ensure smooth transition to country strategic planning in 2017 and 2018.